olalonde/node-notify/TUTORIAL.md

-This tutorial is also available online here: [How to write your own native Node.js extension](http://syskall.com/)
+This tutorial is also available online here: [How to write your own native Node.js extension](http://syskall.com/how-to-write-your-own-native-nodejs-extension)

 ##Introduction##

 *This is a follow up to [How to roll out your own Javascript API with V8](http://syskall.com/how-to-roll-out-your-own-javascript-api-with).
-You should still be able to follow eventhough you haven't read it.*
+You should still be able to follow if you haven't read it.*

 We will now port the [code we have written for V8](https://github.com/olalonde/node-notify) to [Node.js](http://nodejs.org/) and package it for [npm](http://npmjs.org/).